 Department of Contracts and Grants (DCG)

 With the exception of industry sponsored clinical trials, all contract and grant proposals at USC must be submitted to the USC DCG, after proposal and budget preparation by the investigators’ school(s).
-The CTO maintains responsibility for Medicare Coverage Analyses (MCA) for non-industry as well as industry trials.
+The CTO conducts Medicare Coverage Analyses (MCA) for non-industry as well as industry trials.

 Training and Certification